 The panel discussion started with representatives from the corporations discussing their various programs and how each year they are improvising on these programs to impart better skills and training to women entrepreneurs.
-The women entrepreneurs on the panel were part of Walmart’s WEDP 1.0 program, P&G’s WBEP program and Goldman Sachs 10,000 Women Program and shared how such programs have helped in learning different aspects of business management, understanding the needs of the corporations, learning about the procurement policies of various corporates and creating connections not just with corporate companies, but also with women-owned businesses to increase cross-network business.
+The women entrepreneurs on the panel were part of Walmart’s WEDP 1.0 program, P&G’s WBEP program and Goldman Sachs 10,000 Women Program and shared how such programs have helped in learning different aspects of business management, understanding the needs of the corporations, learning about the procurement policies of various corporations and creating connections not just with corporate companies, but also with women-owned businesses to increase cross-network business.

 WEConnect International is grateful to Intel Corporation, Walmart, Wells Fargo, IBM, EY, Accenture, Goldman Sachs, Super Seva, Tally and WEHub for their sponsorship of the event.
 For opportunities to sponsor in 2019, please reach out to Edith Cecchini (ECecchini@weconnectinternational.org)